AdisonCavani/distro-grub-themes/CONTRIBUTING.md

 |   ├── icons                    - icons that get copied to icons folder in every theme
 |   └── preview_template         - Photoshop project files for creating preview images
 ├── customize                    - non-compressed themes
+├── docs                         - documentation markdown files
 ├── fonts                        - fonts used in each theme ├── preview                      - preview images for README.md
-└── themes                       - compressed themes ready to install in .tar format
+├── themes                       - compressed themes ready to install in .tar format └── themes.json                  - json file containing all themes definitions (used as database for wiki page)
 ```

 ### Workflow